- Saving a Set of Tabs to a Workspace

 To re-order the Workspaces in your Workspace list, click the Workspace title and drag-n-drop your Workspaces in the order you want them to appear.

 Ghost Browser defaults to allow you to open one Workspace at a time because Workspaces are designed to keep you focused on a single task at a time.
 However some users expressed a desire to open more than one Workspace at once, so we created a workaround for this.

-Note that the current limit to the number of Sessions you can open at once is 25, we increased this number.
-In the meantime, you can open more than 25 Sessions by opening multiple Workspace at once.
+Note that the current limit to the number of Temporary Identities you can open at once is 25.
+In the meantime, you can open more than 25 Temporary Identities by opening multiple Workspace at once.